Back to Glossary

 Race Procedures

-A Clerk of the Course is the main official who oversees and controls all aspects of a motorsport event, ensuring races run safely and according to the rules.
+The Clerk of the Course is the senior official responsible for managing and controlling all aspects of a motorsport event, from ensuring safety to enforcing regulations and coordinating race operations.